-Currently executive remuneration comprises of a total fixed remuneration and does not comprise of any short-term incentive schemes or equity based remuneration, other than for an amount of \$1,000,000 payable to Mr. Paul Byrne, Mr. Christopher Dredge and their associates, subject to shareholder approval, by way of the issue of PEV shares on receipt of mining revenues from the Mantuan Downs mine.
+Currently executive remuneration comprises of a total fixed remuneration and does not comprise of any short-term incentive schemes or equity based remuneration, other than for an amount of \$818,182 which may be payable to Mr. Paul Byrne, Mr. Christopher Dredge and their associates, subject to shareholder approval, by way of the issue of PEV shares on receipt of sufficient mining revenues from the Mantuan Downs mine.